learn english with songs

 5. Sing Along

 Unless you’re singing in front of an audience, it doesn’t matter if you’re the worst vocalist in the world.
-So don’t worry if you don’t possess any musical ability.
+Don’t worry if you don’t have an abundance of natural musical ability.

 Regardless of your singing prowess, you should try singing out loud to the music.
-This forces your mouth to adopt the right shapes and move with the rhythm of the song.
+This forces your mouth to adopt the right shapes and move to the rhythm of the song.

 6. Try to Sing from Memory

 After a while, you should find that you’re starting to memorize the song.
-And then you’re ready to take the next big leap—try singing the song without looking at the lyrics.
-By that point, you should find that you can do a much better job including such words in your everyday speech.
+This means you’re ready to take the next big leap: try singing the song without looking at the lyrics.
+By this point, you should find that you can do a much better job of including those words in your everyday speech.

 7. Periodically Review

-You don’t have to complete learning one song before you move to the next.
-In fact, after you get comfortable with one song, you can move to the next.
-And then after enough time passes, you can go back to the first song.
+You don’t have to complete learning one song all at once.
+After you get comfortable with the song, you can always move to the next.
+After enough time passes, try going back to the first song.

 This is called “spaced repetition” and it’s been shown to be more effective than trying to learn something perfectly all at once.